NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/elastic/index.md

 1. Create an account on [Elastic Cloud](https://cloud.elastic.co) and log in.

-2. Once logged in, create a new deployment where the Cloudflare logs will reside.
+2. Once logged in, create a new deployment where the Khulnasoft logs will reside.
     ![Create your first deployment page](/images/fundamentals/elastic/screenshots/create-your-first-deployment.png)

 3. Configure your new deployment with the following parameters: